luluhr/luluhr.github.io/src/components/Service2.md

 ##  Temporary/Contract Employment

-Temporary workers are essential for organizations with constantly changing project workloads and seasonal skill needs.
-We have the resources and expertise needed to support your project success and increase your business competitiveness.

-Lulu’s contract staffing services help employers find temporary and temp to hire through a streamlined hiring process optimized for quick and cost-effective recruitment, as well as on-site team management.
+Our temporary staffing services can be a valuable solution for businesses with fluctuating project workloads and seasonal skill needs.
+We provide a streamlined hiring process that is quick and cost-effective, making it easy to find temporary workers or temp-to-hire candidates.
+With our temporary staffing services, you can increase your business competitiveness by having access to a flexible workforce that can adapt to your changing needs without the long-term commitment and expense of hiring permanent employees.